 Definition 24.1.
-Say's law (after Jean-Baptiste Say (1805) or "law of the markets") is often reduced to the motto "supply creates its own demand" -Keynes tried to prove in The General Theory of Employment, Interest, and Money (note the term appearing first) that Say's law does not apply to a modern economy-.
+Say's law (after Jean-Baptiste Say (1805) or "law of the markets") is often reduced to the motto "supply creates its own demand" -Keynes tried to prove in The General Theory of Employment, Interest, and Money (note the order of the terms) that Say's law does not apply to a modern economy-.